mshodge/youshallnotpassport/README.md

 ### Twitter

-If you want to post to Twitter.
-You will need elevated v1 access on the Twitter Developer site.
+To post to Twitter you will need elevated v1 access on the Twitter Developer site.
 Then create a file called `twitter_credentials.py` in `/config/` with the following:

 ```